Jeremy Pena Player Props: Astros vs. Pirates

 Pirates Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Pirates pitching staff ranks 22nd in the league.
+- The 8.3 strikeouts per nine innings compiled by the Pirates pitching staff ranks 22nd in MLB.

-- The Pirates have the 16th-ranked team ERA across all MLB pitching staffs (4.56).
+- The Pirates have the 21st-ranked team ERA across all MLB pitching staffs (4.91).

-- Pirates pitchers combine to rank 20th in baseball in home runs surrendered (13 total, 1.4 per game).
+- Pirates pitchers combine to rank 19th in baseball in home runs allowed (13 total, 1.3 per game).

-- Contreras (1-0) takes the mound for the Pirates to make his second start this season.
+- The Pirates will send Keller (1-0) to make his third start of the season.

-- The righty last appeared on Tuesday against the Boston Red Sox, when he tossed 5 2/3 innings, allowing one earned run while giving up three hits.
+- In his most recent time out on Wednesday, the righty threw seven innings against the Boston Red Sox, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.